Equilevel algebras: Classification of equilevel algebras of codimension two in . Cell structure on .

-\begin{definition} \rm The {\it multiplicity} of a support point $A$ of the algebra $\F$ is the minimal natural number $m$ such that the algebra $\F$ contains all functions which belong to $\M_A^m$ and are equal to identical zero in neighborhoods of all other support points of $\F$.
-The {\it multiplicity of the algebra} $\F$ is the sum of multiplicities of all its support points. \end{definition}
+\begin{definition} \rm The {\it multiplicity} of a support point $A$ of the algebra $\F$ is the minimal natural number $m$ such that the algebra $\F$ contains all functions $f \in \M_A^m$ that are identically zero in neighborhoods of all other support points of $\F$.
+The {\it multiplicity of the algebra} $\F$ is the sum of the multiplicities of all its support points. \end{definition}

+\begin{example} \rm All equilevel algebras of codimension two in $C^{\infty}(S^1, {\mathbb R})$ are of multiplicity four, except only for the algebras of classes , , and \ , which are of multiplicity three.
+In our cell decomposition of $\overline{CD}_2(S^1)$, these algebras of multiplicity three form eight cells depending on the disposition of their supports with respect to the point $\bullet$.
+The union of these cells is a $CW$-subcomplex in $\overline{CD}_k(S^1)$.
+The corresponding cell subcomplex mod 2 is acyclic in all dimensions except for 0 and 1.
+In these two dimensions, its homology groups are one-dimensional, and the group $H_1$ is generated by the class of the cell ~.
+The quotient complex generated by cells of multiplicity four has mod 2 homology groups of ranks 0, 1, 2, 1 in dimensions 0, 1, 2, 3. \end{example}

-\begin{proposition} For any natural $p$, the set of all algebras $\F$ of multiplicity $\leq p$ is closed in $\overline{CD}_k(M)$. \end{proposition}
+\begin{proposition} For any natural numbers $p$ and $k$, the set of all algebras $\F$ of multiplicity $\leq p$ is closed in $\overline{CD}_k(M)$. \end{proposition}